palkan/gem-check/src/pages/en.md

 Coverage makes sense for libraries.

-But readable test cases make even more, especially integration scenarios (because they can be used as documentation).
+But readable test cases make even more sense, especially in integration scenarios (because such tests can be used as documentation).

 ## Architecture

-> Write code for others, not for yourself
+> Write code for others, not for yourself.

 - [ ] Adapterize third-party dependencies

-For example, [Active Job] is a great abstraction for background jobs, it supports different adapters, and it's easy to build your own.
+For example, [Active Job] is a great abstraction for background jobs: it supports different adapters, and it's easy to build your own.

-From the other hand, [Action Cable] code is highly coupled with its server implementation, which makes it impossible to use other WebSocket servers without a bunch of monkey patching (at least, unless [some refactoring](https://github.com/rails/rails/pull/27648) is done).
+On the other hand, [Action Cable] code is tightly coupled with its server implementation.
+That makes other WebSocket servers impossible to use without a fair amount of monkey-patching (at least, unless [some refactoring](https://github.com/rails/rails/pull/27648) is done).

-Whenever you write a library for a particular database, framework or whatever, think beforehand about using it with alternatives.
+Whenever you write a library for a particular database, framework, or something else, think beforehand if it is going to work with alternatives.

-- [ ] Keep in mind extensibility
+- [ ] Keep extensibility in mind

-There are different ways to build extensible libraries, e.g. by providing _middleware_ (like [Rack], [Faraday] and [Sidekiq]) or _plugins_ (like [Shrine] and [Devise]) functionality.
+There are different ways to build extensible libraries, e.g., by providing _middleware_ (like [Rack], [Faraday] and [Sidekiq]) or _plugin_ (like [Shrine] and [Devise]) functionality.

-The key idea here is to provide an ability to extend functionality without patching and high-coupling.
+The key idea here is to provide an ability to extend functionality by avoiding patching or high coupling.

 - [ ] Provide logging functionality (when necessary)